-Bank borrowings drawn by the Group are most often based on fluctuating interest rates (note 27).
-As of 31 December 2022 the Group does not hedge against changes in cash flows resulting from interest rate fluctuations which have an impact on the results.
+Bank borrowings drawn by the Group are most often based on fluctuating interest rates (note 23).
+As of 31 December 2023 the Group does not hedge against changes in cash flows resulting from interest rate fluctuations which have an impact on the results.
 The Group analyses the market position relating to interest on loans in terms of potential refinancing of debt or renegotiating the lending terms and conditions.
 The impact of changes in interest rates on results is analysed in quarterly periods.

-Had the interest rates on loans denominated in Polish zlotys during the year ended 31 December 2022 been 30 base points higher/lower, the profit before tax for the period would have been EUR 285 thousand lower/higher (2021: EUR 329.1 thousand).
+Had the interest rates on loans denominated in Polish zlotys during the year ended 31 December 2023 been 30 base points higher/lower, the profit before tax for the period would have been EUR 268 thousand lower/higher (2022: EUR 285 thousand).

-Had the interest rates on loans denominated in euro during the year ended 31 December 2022 been 30 base points higher/lower, the profit before tax for the period would have been EUR 653 thousand lower/higher.
-(Had the interest rates on loans denominated in euro during the 12 months ended 31 December 2021 been 30 base points higher/lower, the profit before tax for the period would have been the same.)
+Had the interest rates on loans denominated in euro during the year ended 31 December 2023 been 30 base points higher/lower, the profit before tax for the period would have been EUR 1 420 thousand lower/higher.
+(2022: EUR 653 thousand).